 Fire Fighter Education Requirements

-A college degree is not required to become a fire fighter because they gain most of their training on the job.
+A college degree is not required in order to become a fire fighter because they gain most of their training on the job.
 In addition to passing pre-employment written, physical and medical exams, fire fighters are usually required to earn certification as an EMT.

 What Education is Necessary for a Career as a Fire Fighter?